adbeyer23/The-Gross-Decline/README.md

 In this project, I built a linear regression and gradient boosted tree models to predict how far a movie would decline at the box office between week 1 and week 2.

-My data came from scraping 5500 movie data, with Scrapy, from BoxOfficeMojo.com, adding in user rating and critic data from OMDB API.
+My data came from scraping 5500 pages of movie data, with Scrapy, from BoxOfficeMojo.com, and adding in user rating and critic data from OMDB API.

-All code for this project will be coming shortly.